marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 import {default as nbNO} from './nb-NO.json';
 ```

-Then you have to add the new language in the available resoruces as done
+Then you have to add the new language in the available resources as done
 in

 ```typescript